-This is a list of various topics regarding Australian history, heritage, and culture.
-Each listing includes links to various sources of information held on this site.
+This list of topics provides an introduction to various aspects of Australian history, heritage, and culture.
+Each listing includes links to a number of sources of information held on this site.
 It is intended to expand the list to cover a wide range of issues.
 There are thousands of different topics that can be added to the site, so there is much work to be done in adding more topics over time.
 If your favourite, or most-wanted, topic does not appear here, please bear with us; if you want to see a particular topic added, you can place a suggestion in the comments section.
 The latest posts on the site can be viewed here.

 Anzac Day